yzernik/guides/troubleshooting.md

 If yes, try to unplug it and reboot the RPi by unplugging the power supply and then plugging it back in.

 #### I can't access the dashboard at umbrel.local.
 What can I do?
-Check if your router detects your node
+Check if your router detects your node.
-If it does, try to access it with the IP address directly.
-If your router doesn't detect the node, either you ethernet cable isn't plugged in correctly or the node doesn't boot.
+If it doesn't, either you ethernet cable isn't plugged in correctly or the node doesn't boot.
 If you think the ethernet cable isn't the issue, follow the answer of the previous question.

+If it does detect the node, try to access it with the IP address directly.
 If you can't access the dashboard via the IP address either, try to disconnect the drive from the Raspberry Pi and plug it into the other USB port.
 Then SSH into your node and run: `sudo systemctl start umbrel-external-storage`.
 After you've run the command, wait for two minutes, then run `sudo systemctl status umbrel-external-storage`.
 If the output of that command contains "Exiting the mount script without anything", the drive is connected wrongly.
 If the output doesn't contain this text, run `sudo systemctl start umbrel-startup`.
 You should now be able to access the dashboard.

-#### What are the SSH username and password?
-The username is `umbrel`, the password is `moneyprintergobrrr`.

 #### I want to connect to my node using ...... over my local network, but it doesn't work.
 How can I fix this?
 If you want to connect to your Umbrel over the local network just replace your onion domain with umbrel.local for any of the connection strings.